ros-navigation/docs.nav2.org/setup_guides/sensors/setup_sensors.rst

   sudo apt install ros-<ros2-distro>-navigation2 sudo apt install ros-<ros2-distro>-nav2-bringup

-We will configure the parameters of Nav2 to use our costmap configuration in the previous subsection.
-Create a file named ``nav2_params.yaml`` under the ``config`` directory and then copy the contents of `config/nav2_params.yaml <https://github.com/ros-planning/navigation2_tutorials/blob/master/sam_bot_description/config/nav2_params.yaml>`_ and paste them into the newly created ``nav2_params.yaml`` file.

-Notice that the parameters of the ``nav2_costmap_2d`` that we discussed in the previous subsection are included in the `config/nav2_params.yaml <https://github.com/ros-planning/navigation2_tutorials/blob/master/sam_bot_description/config/nav2_params.yaml>`_ file.
-Aside from the ``nav2_costmap_2d`` parameters, we also set some basic parameters for the other nodes that are included in Nav2 implementation.

-We will now launch Nav2 using the parameters in ``config/nav2_params.yaml``.
+We will now launch Nav2 using the ``nav2_bringup``'s built-in launch file, ``navigation_launch.py`` .
 Open a new terminal and execute the following:

 .. code-block:: shell

-  ros2 launch nav2_bringup navigation_launch.py params_file:=<full/path/to/config/nav2_params.yaml>
+  ros2 launch nav2_bringup navigation_launch.py

+Note that the parameters of the ``nav2_costmap_2d`` that we discussed in the previous subsection are included in the default parameters of ``navigation_launch.py``.
+Aside from the ``nav2_costmap_2d`` parameters, it also contains parameters for the other nodes that are included in Nav2 implementation.

 After we have properly set up and launched Nav2, the ``/global_costmap`` and ``/local_costmap`` topics should now be active.